-Financial plans for buying property
+Financial plans for buying property in Spain

 In addition to the cost of your property, and the costs of the purchase itself, you need to think about how you will pay for maintenance costs after you have moved in, such as your mortgage payments etc.

 When thinking about how much you can afford to spend, rather than just thinking of the actual purchase price of the property, it is important not to get caught out by the additional costs that will arise during the process.
 We refer to these as ‘hidden costs’ in our detailed Spain Buying Guide, given how often these are unexpected by the buyers.
 These include everything from estate agent’s commission, legal fees, additional taxes, to the cost of transferring your money over to Spain (among others).
 Altogether these costs can run into the thousands.
 This highlights the importance of planning for these and set money aside as soon as you can.